 She famously wore one as a sling following a wasp sting.
 Today, they've seen a particular resurgence in popularity as both a fashion item and a collector's item.

 But are you wondering what sets a Hermes scarf apart from other designer scarves?
 Good question!
 And the answer mainly comes down to Chinese silk, which no other fashion houses were using back in the 1930s.

 At the time, high-society Parisian women were attracted to this garment's durability and glamour, which screamed quality.
 And its popularity has never died down, even nearly a century later.

 What are the popular types of Hermes scarf?

 While the Hermes scarf selection is vast, some designs have become more iconic than others.
 The most popular Hermes scarf designs include:

 The Twilly is a long, thin scarf that's usually worn around the neck, belt, or bag strap.
-This ribbon design is one of the simplest ways to wear a Hermes scarf, and it's perfect for both casual and formal looks.
+The ribbon design is one of the simplest ways to wear a Hermes scarf, and it's perfect for both casual and formal looks.

 90cm silk scarf

 The 90cm silk scarf, also known as a Carre (the French word for square), is a classic Hermes design and the most commonly produced.
 It's a square-shaped scarf that's usually worn around the neck or head.